sap218/jabberwocky/README.md

 ---

 ## arise
-`arise` inserts synonyms in an ontology based on your chosing: you define is these synonyms are "exact", "broad", "related", or "narrow" - these new synonyms may be based on the tf-idf statistical analysis from `bite`.
+`arise` inserts synonyms in an ontology based on your chosing: **you** define if these synonyms are "exact", "broad", "related", or "narrow" - these new synonyms may be based on the tf-idf statistical analysis from `bite`.

 #### Usage
 ```